-2.2.3 Room 424: Basic Engineering Laboratory
+2.2.5 Room 424: Basic Engineering Laboratory

-Electrical hazards: Water is not normally used in this laboratory.
+Water is not normally used in this laboratory.
 If so, ensure that all water sources do not come into contact with electrical outlets or cords.
-Ensure that all electrical cords are maintained away from foot-traffic areas and are not frayed, bent, or have contacts missing.
+Ensure that all electrical cords are maintained away from foottraffic areas and are not frayed, bent, or have contacts missing.

-Pinch-Point hazards: No moving mechanical equipment is utilized in this laboratory except a fan and blowers of air.
-There is a protective grill to cover the fan blades.
-There are weights used to generate force and moment so care should be used to avoid dropping of weights to avoid injury
+No moving mechanical equipment is utilized in this laboratory.
+There are weights and balls used to generate force and moment so care should be used to avoid dropping of weights to avoid injury.
+Steel and/or plastic balls are used in the projectile motion experiment.
+Proper eye protection will be used to avoid eye contact.